-In 2006, there were three human cases of WNV, with no fatalities.
+This year 2 collections of mosquitoes in Brookline have tested positive for West Nile Virus, and mosquitoes collected on June 27 in Worcester have also been confirmed positive with WNV.
+In 2007, there were six human cases of WNV in Massachusetts.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.
-WNV is usually transmitted to humans through the bite of an infected mosquito.
+WNV is usually spread to humans through the bite of an infected mosquito.

 "This species of mosquito is not likely to bite humans, but this confirmation reminds us that the virus is present in the environment, and we must do everything possible to avoid mosquito bites" said CMMCP Executive Director, Timothy Deschamps.
-"You can help reduce mosquito populations around your home and neighborhood by emptying anything that collects water.
+"You can help reduce mosquito populations around your home and neighborhood by emptying any containers that collects water.
 Please use repellents according to label directions if you are outside in areas of high numbers of mosquitoes".

-Personal protection measures have an important role to play in monitoring for WNV and protecting themselves and their loved ones.
+Personal protection measures have an important role to play in monitoring for WNV and protecting yourself and your loved ones.